zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/negs/README.md

 # Description

-This function returns the negative values of all the elements in a dynamic array.
+This function returns the negative values of all the elements in a **dynamic array**.
 It takes the general form:

 ```
 NEGS(dynamic.array)